Panic of 1893: Effects

-As a result of the panic, stock prices declined.
+As part of the panic, on May 5, 1893, the Dow Jones Industrial Average fell 24% in a single day after the bankruptcy of National Cordage Company; this was the largest single day drop until the Great Depression.

 Five hundred banks closed, 15,000 businesses failed, and numerous farms ceased operation.
-The unemployment rate hit 25% in Pennsylvania, 35% in New York, and 43% in Michigan.
+The unemployment rate reached 25% in Pennsylvania, 35% in New York, and 43% in Michigan.
 Soup kitchens were opened to help feed the destitute.
 Facing starvation, people chopped wood, broke rocks, and sewed by hand with needle and thread in exchange for food.
 In some cases, women resorted to prostitution to feed their families.
 To help the people of Detroit, Mayor Hazen S. Pingree launched his "Potato Patch Plan", which were community gardens for farming.

 President Grover Cleveland was blamed for the depression.
 Gold reserves stored in the U.S. Treasury fell to a dangerously low level.
-This forced President Cleveland to borrow $65 million in gold from Wall Street banker J.P.
-Morgan and the Rothschild banking family of England.
-His party suffered enormous losses in the 1894 elections, largely being blamed for the downward spiral in the economy and the brutal crushing of the Pullman Strike.
+This forced President Cleveland to borrow $65 million in gold from Wall Street banker J. P. Morgan and the Rothschild banking family of England, through what was known as the Morgan-Belmont Syndicate His party suffered enormous losses in the 1894 elections, largely being blamed for the downward spiral in the economy and the brutal crushing of the Pullman Strike.
 After their defeat in 1896, the Democrats did not regain control of any branch of the Federal Government until 1910.

+The building of the Love Canal was abandoned due to the panic, and the excavated remnant of only 1 mile length would later be repurposed as a toxic waste dump that led to a serious environmental disaster.

 Shipping

-The Panic of 1893 affected many aspects of the shipping industry, both by rail and by sea.
-It arrested the acquisition of ships and rolling stock and pushed down shipping rates.
+The Panic of 1893 affected many aspects of the shipping industry, both by rail and maritime.
+It arrested the acquisition of ships and rolling stock and depressed shipping rates.